Webinar - Adults 65+

 Email notifications help prevent fraud.
 They let you know when changes are made to your personal information in My Account or when there is mail to view online.

-For more information on the CRA's digital services, visit canada.ca/cra-electronic-services.
+For more information on the CRA’s digital services, visit canada.ca/cra-digital-services.

 Need help?

-Sheena: Taxpayer information is confidential.
-The CRA needs your permission to deal with another person, such as a family member, friend, or an accountant, who may act as your representative for income tax and benefit matters.
+James: Taxpayer information is confidential.
+The CRA needs your permission to deal with another person, such as a family member, friend, lawyer or an accountant, who may act as your representative for income tax and benefit matters.

 Make sure to choose someone you can trust!
-And remember to check your account if you have changed tax preparers or representatives to make sure only the people you want to have access to your account can do so.
+And remember to check your account if you have changed tax preparers or representatives to make sure only the people you want have access to your account.

 You don't need to authorize someone as a representative if that person is only doing your taxes.

-When an individual passes away, the family or the legal representative settles their tax and benefit affairs.
-They should call the CRA to report the deceased individual's date of death as soon as possible.
+When someone dies, the family or the legal representative settles their tax and benefit affairs.
+They should call the CRA to report the deceased individual’s date of death as soon as possible by calling 1-800-959-8281.

-For more information on what to do following a death, visit canada.ca/taxes-end-of-life and consult the information sheet RC4111, What to do following a death.
+For more information on what to do following a death, consult the information sheet RC4111, What to Do Following a Death.
+You can consult or order the information sheet at canada.ca/taxes-end-of-life.

 You may have uncashed cheques from the CRA